Winemaking Frequently Asked Questions

 What kind of cork do I need?

 New cork types are now available for the home winemaker.
 The home winemaker has the choice between traditional corks ("cork corks"), ALTEC corks (a mix of cork and synthetic resin), and Resin corks (synthetic).
 ALTEC corks are a relatively new material made by fusing the purest part of cork with synthetic cells.
-This material prioduces a cork that retains all the best properties of a traditional cork, and does not leave an off-taste or odor, leak, defect in the cork surface, and can easily be removed by any cork extractor.
-Resin corks are totally syntheric.
+This material produces a cork that retains all the best properties of a traditional cork, and does not leave an off-taste or odor, leak, defect in the cork surface, and can easily be removed by any cork extractor.
+Resin corks are totally synthetic.
 This material also does not leave an off-taste or odor, leak, and Chen easily be removed by any cork extractor.
 Traditional corks are traditional in that the cork is harvested from the cork tree.
 This harvest does not harm the tree and is also done at prescribed intervals to keep the tree healthy and productive.
 The variations seen in the corks are natural and should be expected in a natural product.

 How do I prepare the corks?